Differentiable Multi-Target Causal Bayesian Experimental Design: Experiments

-\paragraph{$20$ nodes, unconstrained $(q \leq 20)$, batch size $B=2$:} In this experiment, we want to evaluate the performance of our method as compared with the baselines, on sparse graphs over several acquisitions.~\cref{fig:synthetic_results} \textbf{(D,E,F)} summarizes the results of this setting.
+} \paragraph{$20$ nodes, unconstrained $(q \leq 20)$, batch size $B=2$:} In this experiment, we evaluate the performance of our method as compared to the baselines, on sparse graphs over several acquisitions.~\cref{fig:synthetic_results} \textbf{(D,E,F)} summarizes the results of this setting.
 We observe strong empirical performance as compared to all the baselines.
 Additional results are given in~\cref{app:synthetic_results}.